List of Caprica characters: Shannon Adama

-Shannon Adama (Anna Galvin) is the wife of Joseph and the mother of William and Tamara, who is among those killed in the train bombing in the Caprica pilot.
+Shannon Adama (Anna Galvin) is married to Joseph and the mother of William and Tamara, who is among those killed in the train bombing in the Caprica pilot.

 Mother

-The Mother (Meg Tilly) is the current leader of the Monad Church — the monotheistic religion based on Gemenon.
+The Mother (Meg Tilly) is the leader of the Monad Church — the monotheistic religion based on Gemenon.
 In the episode "Unvanquished" she first backs Obal Ferras' move to remove Clarice Willow from the STO (the Monad Church's militant faction), but stands by as Willow turns the attempt around and has Ferras killed.
-Afterward, Mother blessed Willow's leadership of the STO, including a purge of those loyal to Ferras (Clarice being enough of a zealot not to realize that Mother was trying to save her own neck).
+Afterward, Mother blesses Willow's leadership of the STO, including a purge of those loyal to Ferras.
 In a flash forward at the end of the series, it is revealed that Lacy Rand has used the Cylons to usurp Mother's position.
 According to the writers, had Caprica continued for a second season, Mother would have allied with Daniel Graystone in the hopes of reclaiming the Church.